 Kaido Yoshi—– This means the same line, but not within the family.

-Jidai Yoshi—-Each Kanntei-kai has different grading systems.
+Jidai Yoshi—-Each Kantei-kai has different grading systems.
 Some have Jidai Yoshi, which means the time or period is correct.

-After all the answer is handed in and the answer sheet is returned to the attendee, the judge reveals the right answer and explains about each sword.
+After all the answer sheet is handed in and the answer sheet is graded and returned, the judge reveals the correct answer and explains why.

-*2 Kamasu is the name of a fish.
-It has narrow and pointed head.
+*2 Kamasu: The name of a fish.
+It has a narrow and pointed head.